ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 Gray items indicate you do not possess that item, light blue items indicate you possess that item.

 ## What is the goal of the game once randomized?
-To complete the game, you must defeat the Gol and Maia and stop them from opening the Dark Eco silo.
+By default, to complete the game you must defeat the Gol and Maia and stop them from opening the Dark Eco silo.
+In order to reach them, you will need at least 72 Power Cells to cross the Lava Tube, as well as the four special items for freeing the Red, Blue, Yellow, and Green Sages.

-In order to reach them, you will need at least 72 Power Cells to cross the Lava Tube.
-In addition, you will need the four special items that free the Red, Blue, Yellow, and Green Sages.
+Alternatively, you can choose from a handful of other completion conditions like defeating a particular boss, crossing a particular connector level, or opening the 100 Power Cell door after defeating the final boss.
+You can also customize the thresholds for connector levels and orb trades.
+These options allow you to tailor the expected length and difficulty of your run as you see fit.

 ## What happens when I pick up or receive a power cell?
 When you pick up a power cell, Jak and Daxter will perform their victory animation.
 Your power cell count will